Zerathane/BookBot/README.md

 python3 main.py /books/frankenstein.txt monster

-This will return the number of occurences of the word "monster" within the text.
+This will return the number of occurrences of the word "monster" within the text.

 A small number of sample books are availible within the repository, which have been provided by [Project Gutenberg](https://www.gutenberg.org/about/)